fabricem15/AED-Simulator/README.md

 - Open Qt Creator and navigate to the folder location
 - Run the program in Qt to see the GUI

+**Note that it is recommended to use a monitor screen to see the full GUI window.
+You might have scaling issues when running it on a regular laptop screen.**

 ## Classes
 - AED
 - Electrodes